Worried that your sesame oil has gone bad?

 Storage Periods For Sesame Oil

-However, unopened sesame oil, provided it’s been stored in decent conditions, as specified above, should last 1 year after the expiration date.
+However, unopened sesame oil, provided it’s been stored in decent conditions, as specified above, should last one year after the expiration date.

-Once your sesame oil has been open, you should use it within 6 months if stored in the pantry and 1 year if stored in the refrigerator.
+Once your sesame oil has been opened, you should use it within six months if stored in the pantry and one year if stored in the refrigerator.